madgen/madgen.github.io/posts/2018-12-22-The-Essence-of-Datalog.markdown

 ### Semi-naïve evaluation

-While discussing [the potential redundancy in immediate consequence function](#does-immediate-consequence-have-redundancy), we mentioned that this implementation rederives all the known facts in each iteration.
+While discussing [range restriction](#range-restriction), we mentioned that this implementation rederives all the known facts in each iteration.
 This is awful and is why it is called the naïve evaluation.
 There is also a modestly named semi-naïve evaluation.
 It exploits a simple observation.
 In order to derive a new fact from a rule, at least one new fact of the previous iteration needs to be used.

-The way this gets implemented is that we maintain a delta of facts and as well as an accumulator and rewrite the rules to make versions of them that explits smaller deltas.
+The way this gets implemented is that we maintain a delta of facts and as well as an accumulator and rewrite the rules to make versions of them that uses the deltas.

-It is particularly effective for the so called linear rules such as the recursive `academicAncestor` rule which only has one derived predicate in its body.
-In that case, the semi-naïve turns a quadratic evaluation into a linear one.
+This is particularly effective for the so called _linear rules_ such as the recursive `academicAncestor` rule which only has one derived predicate in its body.
+In that case, the semi-naïve evaluation turns a quadratic evaluation into a linear one.

 ### Incremental evaluation

 Datalog is amenable to incremental evaluation.
-Even in this version of the evaluator, you can see that if when we have a fixpoint we can enrich this with additional facts and apply the fixpoint algorithm which would perform at least as good as starting from the old initial facts combined with the new ones and often much much better.
+Even in this version of the evaluator, you can see that when a fixpoint is reached, we can enrich the resulting knowledge base with additional facts and apply the fixpoint algorithm again.
+This performs at least as good as starting from scratch and often much much better.

 The situation gets more complicated when there is negation in the language because additional facts invalidate facts that depend on the negation of those